benlei/dnSkillTree/README.md

 When this is done, similar steps as above can be run to more easily update data.

 ## Setup
+1. Setup nginx, Apache, or whatever you prefer on your current server, or another.
+Technically you can serve static files using NodeJS, but it's better to free up the work to a true webserver.
+2. Put the generated files from the data mining section into the static web directory, **EXCEPT** the db.json.
+Put the db.json somewhere that can be accessed by the user running the MAZE application.
-1. Set environment variable for config file and region:
+3. Set environment variable for config file and region.
     - MAZE_CONFIG - The configuration file that holds information about relevant extracted files at located /maze/
     - MAZE_REGION - the regional language files in the dn-maze/lang directory.
     See example [config.json](https://raw.githubusercontent.com/ben-lei/dn-maze/master/config.json), and NA regional [na.json](https://raw.githubusercontent.com/ben-lei/dn-maze/master/lang/na.json) and [na.home.md](https://raw.githubusercontent.com/ben-lei/dn-maze/master/lang/na.home.md).
-2. Run the app:
+4. Run the app:
     npm start